JeffersonLab/clas12-mcgen/genie/README.md

-Just a recipe for building GiBUU.
+Just a recipe for building GENIE.

 1. Build the genie-specific dependencies: